Contextual Dynamic Pricing with Strategic Buyers: Problem Setting

-\end{theorem} Theorem \ref{theory3} reveals that under a uniform distribution $F(\cdot)$, the non-strategic pricing policy with strategic buyers has a linear regret lower bound of $\Omega(T)$, indicating that it is not better than a random pricing policy.
+The pricing policy operates in an episodic manner, allowing for the consideration of an unknown total time horizon $T$, see Figure \ref{episode}.
+Episodes are indexed by $k$ and time periods are indexed by $t$.
+The length of episode $k$ is denoted by $\ell_k$.
+Each episode is divided into two phases: the exploration phase of length $a_k$ and the exploitation phase of length $\ell_k-a_k$. \begin{theorem} Let Assumptions \ref{assc}, \ref{a0}, \ref{a3}, \ref{a1} and \ref{a2} hold.
+Let $\hat{\boldsymbol{\theta}}_k$ be the estimate from (\ref{est}) in the $k$-th episode.
+At the time period $t$ during the exploitation phase in the $k$-th episode, using the non-strategic pricing policy $p_t=g(\hat{\boldsymbol{\theta}}_k^\top \boldsymbol{x}_t)$, for the problem instance with a uniform distribution $F(\cdot)$ on $(-1/2, -1/2), \|\boldsymbol{\beta}_0\|_1=1, B=7/16$ and $\|\tilde{\boldsymbol{x}}_t^0\|_2\leq 1/4$, there exist constants $\epsilon>0, C>0$, such that when $T>\frac{C}{(1-\epsilon)^4}$, we have $Regret_{\pi}(T)>\epsilon T/4.$ \end{theorem} Theorem \ref{theory3} reveals that under a uniform distribution $F(\cdot)$, the non-strategic pricing policy with strategic buyers has a linear regret lower bound of $\Omega(T)$, indicating that it is not better than a random pricing policy.
 This result underscores the necessity of a new strategic pricing policy in the presence of strategic buyers.
 Motivated from this, in Sections \ref{sec3} and \ref{sec4}, we develop new strategic dynamic pricing policies to account for the strategic behaviors.